Skip to main content

 Intermediate

 To appreciate the direct impact of the ADA’s “voluntary” standard on wellness rewards, one must dissect the operational mechanics of these programs and their corresponding physiological footprints.
-The distinction between two primary types of is a critical starting point.
+The distinction between two primary types of wellness programs is a critical starting point.
 Each type interacts with the ADA’s requirements differently, creating distinct pressures on an individual’s biological systems.

 Participatory versus Health-Contingent Programs